-McCloskey knew from an early age that she loved storytelling.
+Sara McCloskey (‘15) knew from an early age that she loved storytelling.
 In high school, she realized that journalism was her passion.
 McCloskey was the editor-in-chief of her high school paper.
 When she toured Ithaca College and The Ithacan, she saw how motivated everyone was in the Park School.

-“Ithaca people are a certain kind of people.
-Every time I meet an Ithaca person, they get me in a totally different way,” said McCloskey.
+“Ithaca people are a certain kind of people,” McCloskey said.
+“Every time I meet an Ithaca person, they get me in a totally different way.”

-During her time at IC, McCloskey took her educational experience beyond the Park School when she and several other Park students traveled to Selma, Alabama, for the 50th anniversary of a landmark moment in civil rights history: Bloody Sunday.
+During her time at Ithaca College, McCloskey took her educational experience beyond the Park School when she and several other Park students traveled to Selma, Ala., for the 50th anniversary of a landmark moment in Civil Rights history: Bloody Sunday.
 The trip to Alabama gave her the opportunity to retrace the steps of the demonstrators, retelling the story of Bloody Sunday while working for NBC Nightly News to uncover stories that had not yet been told.

-“I still consider myself an ‘Indie’ reporter because of what Jeff Cohen taught me.
-I learned from working with [the organization] Fairness and Accuracy in Reporting that our job is to not only be a historical record to everything that happens; our job is to find those answers.
-The overall education at Ithaca College exposes you to critical thinking,” said McCloskey.
+“I still consider myself an ‘Indie’ reporter because of what Jeff Cohen taught me,” McCloskey said.
+“I learned from working with Fairness and Accuracy in Reporting.
+Our job is to not only be a historical record to everything that happens; our job is to find those answers.
+The overall education at Ithaca College exposes you to critical thinking.”

 “If you don’t love it, don’t do it.
 This job is hard, and you won’t make a lot of money.
-You do this job because it’s a public service," said McCloskey.
+You do this job because it’s a public service, said McCloskey.”
 “This is the only thing I ever liked.
-This business is tough but worth it.”
+This business is tough, but worth it.”